Back to Peafowl Articles

 3 cc per gallon of drinking water.

-¼ cc (bird over 1 year) given as a shot under the skin in the scruff of the neck between the shoulder blades.
+¼ cc (bird over 1 year) given as an injection under the skin in the scruff of the neck between the shoulder blades.

 Mix one packet of Tramisol in one quart of water.